-- Student behavior must be respectful of peers, kitchen staff, teachers, and surroundings at all times. - Students are expected to clean up the area where they are sitting and the surrounding area after they have finished eating. - When the bell rings on the playground, students will stop playing and line up quickly and quietly. - MS/Sec Students may play touch (American) football, basketball, rugby, soccer, volleyball, tag, etc, but should be reminded that if the game becomes too aggressive or involves too much "contact," the game will be stopped. - Students should not enter the gym when there is not adult supervisor present. - The piano is available to be played unless locked. - Students are not allowed to throw snowballs.
+- Student behavior must be respectful of peers, kitchen staff, teachers, and surroundings at all times. - Students are expected to clean up the area where they are sitting and the surrounding area after they have finished eating. - When the bell rings on the playground, students will stop playing and line up quickly and quietly. - Students should not enter the gym when there is not adult supervisor present. - The piano is available to be played unless locked. - Students are not allowed to throw snowballs.